The BSA manufactured Lee-Enfield Rifle No.6in .22inch. RF

 Click to Zoom

 The one similarity of this rifle to the Australian Shortened and Lightened rifle is worthy of mention, with the battle type sight mounted on the charger bridge.
-A No.5 rubber butt-plate is shown, as has a steel No.5 fore-end nosecap.
-Both the Australian No.6 Marks I and II had the fore-end wood rounded off but not capped.
+A No.5 rubber-padded butt-plate is shown, as is a steel No.5 fore-end nosecap.
+Both the Australian No.6 Marks I and II had the fore-end wood rounded-off but not capped.

 The earlier Australian No.6 Mk.1trials rifle retained the SMLE barrel tangent sight, albeit moved rearwards to the barrel's reinforce, and utilised the standard brass SMLE butt-plate that was notably unkind to any shooter of these lightened rifles.
 This Enfield drawing also shows an alternative butt-plate that would probably have been a plain rubber recoil-reducing pad commercially available at that time.